dcunited001/dcunited001.github.io/_drafts/metaphysical-precipitation-the-ablation-of-causality-and-a-rising-red-tide.md

 ### Why Privacy Is Necessary For The Tractibility Of Causal Inferences

+- lack of privacy, on a sociological scale, could significantly increase rates of mental illness. this is because of the increased computational complexity of reasoning about causality and information provenance when you're denied access to how information is obtained by surveillance.

 - the concept of privacy is one of the most important ways this shift in causality will affect human interactions and their understanding of the world from what they infer to be cause & effect in events